The Wave Arizona: Everything you need to know

 If you missed the deadline to apply online, the last-minute lottery for 4 groups or 16 visitors, whichever comes first, is open TWO days before you want to hike – via a geo-fenced online lottery, also hosted on recreation.gov.

-To apply you need to be within the geo-fence, have a mobile device, and a recreation.gov account.
+To apply you need to be within the geo-fence as shown on the map below, have a mobile device, and a recreation.gov account.
 Cost is $9 per application.
 Applications are accepted TWO days before you want to hike between 6am and 6pm, and results will be announced at 7:15pm the same day.
 You only need to be within the geo-fence to apply, and even if you are outside of the geo-fence when results are announced you will still receive communication from the BLM.

 If you receive an email saying you won, you have until 8am the next day to accept the permits.
 On that day you will need to pick-up and pay for your permit ($7 per-person or dog – as the BLM likes to say, anyone outside the womb is considered a person; so, if you are hiking with your 2-month-old, they will cost $7).